cybertraining-dsc/reu2022/bio.md

 ## Alex Beck

-Alex is a first year student at the University of Virginia majoring in electrical engineering.
+Alex Beck has completed his first year at the University of Virginia where he is majoring in electrical engineering.
+He is set to receive his Bachelor of Science degree in the Spring of 2025.

+Alex is currently working in research this summer at the UVA Biocomplexity Institute where is planning to gain experience in programming and data science.
+Prior to that, he has experience in sales from working in retail.

+At UVA, Alex is involved in a few extracurricular organizations.
+He is currently active in the Virginia Eta Chapter of Sigma Phi Epsilon, the UVA Climbing Team, and the UVA Chapter of the QuestBridge Scholars Network.

 ## Alison Lu